Muszeb/ENQUIRE/README.md

 ####################################################################################
 ```

-Let's set up an example: we want to know the current state-of-the-art regarding chemically-induced colitis in melanoma patients undergoing checkpoint-inhibitors therapy.
+Let's set up an example: we want to extract biomedical information from publications dealing with chemically-induced colitis in melanoma patients undergoing checkpoint-inhibitors therapy.
 Our ENQUIRE job might then look something like

 ```bash
 # assuming the `apptainer` location is in your PATH variable and you did `cd ENQUIRE` or `ENQUIRE.sif` is in your working directory